 Want to know more about Paxos including where to go, what to do and how to get there?
 Click here for Our Top 9 Things to Do on a Family Trip to Paxos, Greece

-The boys and I arranged our accommodation, transfers and hire car with Ionian Villas, click here to go to their website
+The boys and I arranged our Paxos villa accommodation, transfers and hire car with Ionian Villas, click here to go to their website

 I loved the fact that this is a family-run specialist villa company.
 Based in the UK, the Watrous family have an in-depth knowledge and love of the islands coupled with years of experience in the travel industry.
-They carefully select every house and apartment on their books.
+They offer a great range of Paxos villas and carefully select every house and apartment on their books.

-Ionian Villas offers a truly personalised service: they will advise on destinations and can tailor-make itineraries to allow flexibility in arrival dates to suit flights or two-centre holidays.
+Ionian Villas gives a truly personalised service: they will advise on destinations and can tailor-make individual itineraries to allow flexibility in arrival dates to suit flights or two-centre trips.

-Their charming and efficient on-island managers, Dimitris Aronis and his father, run an agency in Lakka.
-Dimitris emailed us in advance and, according to needs, he can arrange meet and greet services, transfers, car hire, villa cooks and hampers.
-This on-the-spot expertise smoothes over concerns about transfers or co-ordinating flights and boats.
-We popped into their office several times as we passed by to ask for tips and say hello to Pongo the office dog.
+Their charming and efficient on-island managers, Dimitris Aronis and his father, run an agency in Lakka and oversee their Paxos villas.
+Dimitris emailed us in advance and, according to needs, he can arrange meet and greet, transfers, Paxos car hire, villa cooks and even hampers.
+This on-the-spot expertise smoothed over any worries about transfers or co-ordinating flights with boats.
+We could walk to their office from Villa Avra and popped in several times to ask for tips and say hello to Pongo the office dog.

-Disclosure: Ionian Villas hosted our stay on Paxos in return for honest coverage of our trip.
+Disclosure: Ionian Villas hosted our stay in one of their Paxos villas in return for honest coverage of our trip.
 This post is entirely my own thoughts and opinions.